Australian High Commission

 Notarial Services

-The Australian High Commission provides notarial services from 8.30am to 12:00pm and from 1:00pm to 4.00pm on weekdays, by appointment.
+The Australian High Commission provides notarial services from 8.30am to 3:00pm on weekdays, by appointment.
 An appointment must be made before you attend the High Commission.
 Exceptions can be made for urgent matters.

-If you would like to book an appointment please contact the Australian High Commission by email at [email protected] or by telephone at +678 22777.
+If you would like to book an appointment, please contact the Australian High Commission by email at [email protected], online or by telephone at +678 22777.

 Notice regarding notarial fees increase